Service Level Agreement

 1.1 In this Schedule:

-“Core e-bate® Functionality” means the functionality provided to you in the e-bate application;
+“Core e-bate® Functionality” means the functionality provided to you in the platform version you have agreed to purchase;

 “New Module” means a new module that is introduced to the Platform, which will be available to customers on request; and